 - Contribute to a learning and leadership culture at SFU.

-The Leadership Foundation Program will require the equivalent of approximately 1-2 days per month over 12 months (November 2021-November 2022, excluding July & August).
-Some sessions will be full days, and others will be half days.
+The Leadership Foundation Program will require the equivalent of approximately 1-2 days per month over 10 months (September 2022-June 2023).
+Some sessions will be full days, and others will be shorter but spread over a number of days.
+Sessions will be a blend of virtual and in-person.
 As well, time will be required for additional program elements and assignments (e.g., self-reflections, pre-readings, small group meetings).

 It is mandatory for participants to attend all sessions and complete all program components (with the exception of time booked for vacation, or illness).
 All in-person sessions will require everyone to be present in-person.
 As much notice as possible will be given for scheduling purposes.

 We welcome expressions of interest from candidates who meet the following criteria:

 - Has been in any management role for 7 years or less (at or outside of SFU)

 - Is a continuing SFU employee (APSA or Excluded)

 - Is currently in a management/leadership role, with direct staff reports

 - Has leadership development or a related goal articulated in their Performance Development Plan

 - Can commit to engage fully in program elements and activities